sumana10/paytm-mern/README.md

 1. **Import Postman Collection:**
    - Open Postman.
-   - Click on "Import" and select the `Paytm.postman_collection.json` file from the `backend` directory (if it’s available) or ask for it if it’s not included.
+   - Click on "Import" and select the `Paytm.postman_collection.json` file from the `backend` directory (if available) or request it if missing.

 2. **Run the Tests:**
-   - Execute the requests in the Postman collection to test your backend.
+   - Execute the requests in the Postman collection to verify backend functionality.